The Avoncroft Museum of Historic Buildings

-In 1963, a medieval town house in the village of Bromsgrove was scheduled for demolition to make way for a bypass until a local landowner decided to step in to save it.
+In 1963, a medieval house in the town of Bromsgrove was scheduled for demolition to make way for a bypass until a local landowner decided to step in to save it.
 The house was painstakingly deconstructed, its parts labelled and packaged and shipped off to be reassembled in a field outside the town.

 The 1960s were a particularly brutal time for Britain’s historic buildings, as many remarkable structures were bulldozed in the name of progress to make way for shopping malls and motorways, and soon a number of other doomed buildings from all over the English Midlands and Wales followed the same fate.